-intends to use, for these routes, is recognised as highway land.
-And it appears that Network Rail does not intend that these new alternative routes will be designated as public rights of way.
-This raises a serious question as to the future-proofing of this scheme.
-Whilst the highway authority may not have any present plans to change the roads in question, this does not prevent future plans, for example road widening schemes, from being pursued in years to come.
-Unlike a public right of way, these routes would not have the same protected status under the law.
-For this reason alone, these alternatives cannot be seen as suitable.
+scheme.
+Whilst the highway authority may not have any present plans to change the public vehicular highways in question, this does not prevent future plans, for example road widening schemes, from being pursued in years to come.
+Unlike a public right of way, routes utilising verges would not have the same protected status under the law.
+For this reason alone, these alternatives cannot be seen as suitable.15